ieee-vgtc/ieeevis.org/year/2017/info/workshops.md

 Contact: organizers@interactive-analysis.org

+DSIA brings together researchers at the intersection of databases, machine learning, and interactive visualization.
+These three areas have important things to say to each other.
+Modern data visualization depends on the cutting edge of both database and machine learning
-The goal of DSIA is to foster innovative research at the intersection of databases, machine learning, and interactive visualization.
-Database researchers have developed techniques for storing and querying massive amounts of data, including methods for distributed, streaming and approximate computation.
-Machine learning techniques provide ways to discover unexpected patterns and to automate and scale well-defined analysis procedures.
-Recent systems research has looked at how to develop novel database systems architectures to support the iterative, optimization-oriented workloads of machine learning algorithms.
-In this workshop, we will explore the idea that the next generation of database, machine learning, and interactive visualization systems should not be designed in isolation.
+research: database researchers are exploring techniques for storing and querying massive amounts of data; machine learning techniques provide ways to discover unexpected patterns and to automate and scale well-defined analysis procedures.
+This workshop explores the idea that the next generation of database, machine learning, and interactive visualization systems should not be designed in isolation.
 For example, machine learning techniques might recommend improved data transformation and visual encoding decisions.
 Or, database query optimizers might take advantage of perceptual constraints, while prefetching methods reduce latency by modeling likely interactions.
-This workshop seeks to jumpstart cross-pollination between these fields.
+This workshop seeks to increase cross-pollination between these fields.

 ## <a name="decisive"></a> [DECISIVe 2017: 2nd Workshop on Dealing with Cognitive Biases in Visualizations](http://decisive-workshop.dbvis.de)